 One more positive impact of gaming is it prospers bonding.
-Playing games during breaks is more of fun and experiencing relaxation, mutually immersing oneself into a comfort zone, makes people feel cosier.
+Playing games during breaks is more of fun and experiencing relaxation, mutually immersing oneself in a comfort zone, makes people feel cozier.
 People who tend to not to interact with each other very often during a usual working day; now meet up regularly and carry out a joint activity.

 Clearly, these are all solid arguments that prove games can increase productivity at your workplace; however, it all comes down to personal points of view.

 Gaming—A Power Booster to Train our Brains

 “26% of players fall under 18 years old.
 27% are over 50.”